You are in [Places] [Laundry]

 It was later to become Loheat engineering.

-In 1999, the laundry building and all adjacent buildings were demolished, the site cleared, and Somerfield supermarket and car-park was built.
+In 1999, the laundry building and all adjacent buildings were demolished, the site cleared, and Somerfield supermarket and car-park was built, later replaced by Tesco Supermarket.

 - The Laundry brochure.
 Click here to download the full brochure as pdf